zarocknz/javascript-skyrocket/README.md

 ## Description
 Skyrocket.js is a JavaScript library which displays skyrocket fireworks on HTML canvas.

 Skyrockets launch from the bottom center of the screen, fly up, explode, then fade.
-Currently the rockets are Font Awesome icons.

 Rocket properties are defined in rocket_definitions.js with rockets being picked at random.